 At present the DMI Minerals' operations at Krone-Endora is conducted in accordance to the Mine Working Programme (MWP) as approved by the DMR and the EMP, which is an all-inclusive programme based on the various studies, as delineated above, and carried out by the Company.

 21. CAPITAL AND OPERATING COSTS

-This section is a requirement for Advanced Property Technical Reports and is therefore not applicable to this Technical Report.
+This section is a requirement for Advato this Technical Report. anced Property Technic al Reports and is therefore not applicable

 22. ECONOMIC ANALYSIS